What does it mean to be an accredited school?

 - Nationally accredited by the Distance Education Accrediting Commission (DEAC)

-- Accredited as an Authorized Provider by the International Association for Continuing Education and Training (IACET).
+- Accredited as an Authorized Provider by the International ACCREDITORS for Continuing Education and Training.

 Penn Foster College is: